top of page

 Another important factor in deciding on which Glock is best for your everyday carry needs is the magazine capacity.

 There isn’t a major difference between the two, but it is enough to potentially sway your decision.
 The larger 17 naturally has a slightly larger magazine capacity at 17 (how fitting!) rounds compared to the 19’s capacity of 15 rounds.
 For most everyday carry purposes, 15 rounds should be just fine, but the extra two rounds of the 17 could make you feel a bit more comfortable and secure.
+And remember, G19 can accept G17 magazines but will leave a gap.

 If that’s a feeling that you value, you may want to go with the 17, just based on the magazine capacity.
 And if you need some practice, consider starting with a Glock 17 replica.